DennisGross/COOL-MCv1/README.md

 `python cool_mc.py --task training --architecture dqn --max_steps 20 --prism_file_path frozen_lake_4x4.prism --constant_definitions "slippery=0.04" --prop 'Pmax=?
 [F "water"]' --prop_type "min_prop" --project_name exp01_FL_4x4 --num_episodes 10000 --eval_interval 250`

-This first command trains a RL agent to get a near optimal policy to reach the frisbee and without falling into the water.
+This first command trains an RL agent to get a near-optimal policy to reach the frisbee without falling into the water.
 The `task` parameter sets the COOL-MC into training mode (reinforcement learning) and the `architecture` the RL algorithm (in this example: deep q-learning).
-The `max_steps` parameter is needed to terminate the environment after a given number of steps (in this case 20).
+The `max_steps` parameter is needed to terminate the environment after a given number of steps (20).
 With the `prism_file_path` parameter, we inform COOL-MC on which environment we want to train our agent.
 The `constant_definitions` defines the constants of the environment.
 The `prop` parameter is the property specification, which we want to query while training. `prop_type` that we want to optimize for minimizing the property result.
-The `project_name` parameter names the project. `num_episodes` defines the number of epochs and `eval_interval` the interval of evaluation and property querying.
+The `project_name` parameter names the project. `num_episodes` defines the number of epochs and `eval_interval` the evaluation and property querying interval.

-COOL-MC gives us the possibility to monitor the training progress via tensorboard (if installed):
+COOL-MC gives us the possibility to monitor the training progress via Tensorboard (if installed):

 `tensorboard --logdir projects # Execute this command on your local machine`.

-After 10000 epochs, we gain a RL policy with roughly 5% probability of falling into the water.
-Since the frozen lake environment is quite small, we can check the optimal probability of falling into the water by modifying `task training` to `task storm_model_checking` and removing unecessary parameters.
+After 10000 epochs, we gain an RL policy with a roughly 5% probability of falling into the water.
+Since the frozen lake environment is quite small, we can check the optimal probability of falling into the water by modifying `task training` to `task storm_model_checking` and removing unnecessary parameters.
 This allows us to use Storm directly:

 `python cool_mc.py --task storm_model_checking --prism_file_path frozen_lake_4x4.prism --constant_definitions "slippery=0.04" --prop 'Pmax=?
 [F "water"] --project_name exp01_FL_4x4`